chenle02/lemmabot/Readme.md

    chatpdf repl <index_prefix>
    ```
    Starts a session where you can ask multiple follow-up questions against the same index.
 Type `exit` or press Ctrl-D to quit.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## License

+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.

+> Note: Use of OpenAI models must comply with [OpenAI's API Terms of Use](https://openai.com/policies/terms-of-use).